Google Expands the Test Pool for its New Generative AI Elements in Search

 “The new generative AI powered Search experience will help you take some of the work out of searching, so you can understand a topic faster, uncover new viewpoints and insights and get things done more easily.
 So instead of asking a series of questions and piecing together that information yourself, Search now can do some of that heavy lifting for you.”

-So it’s much like ChatGPT, in that it will provide you with an overview of a topic, as opposed to just the search matches, though Google’s looking to integrate these results into its regular SERPs, meaning that generative AI results won’t replace traditional Search, as such, but will offer additional pointers and guidance within the process.
+So it’s much like ChatGPT, in that it will provide you with an overview of a topic, as opposed to just the search matches.
+However, Google’s looking to integrate these results into its regular SERPs, meaning that generative AI results won’t replace traditional Search, as such, but will offer additional pointers and guidance within the process.

 Which also relates to shopping.